-There is much debate as to whether a yoga-certification is necessary to be a good teacher.
+There is no “correct path” to becoming a yoga instructor.
+In fact, there is much debate as to whether a yoga-certification is even necessary to be a good teacher.
 To put it into perspective, one of my greatest teachers and a true yogi, our head philosophy & meditation instructor Gurumukh at the East West Institute, does not have a Yoga Alliance certification.
 He merely grew up from age 4 in a yoga ashram!

 That said, the reality of the yoga market now is that it’s more competitive than it was when I did my training a decade ago.
 Because of that, it can be difficult for studios to gauge the quality of teachers, so the Yoga Alliance certification has become somewhat of a “baseline requirement” for most studios.
 It’s similar to having a college degree.
 Sure, some employers don’t require one, and if you’re especially good you can transcend the need for one.
 However, it’s the safe bet to have one.
 Given the choice between having it and not having it, I’d advise that you take it.

-While some sort of 200-hour or similar training is usually necessary, I don’t believe having the Yoga Alliance certification is the only route.
+You can learn how to become a yoga instructor from any 200-hour or similar training.
+While it’s usually necessary, I don’t believe having the Yoga Alliance certification is the only route.
 Most studios are open to considering other certifications as long as they are reputable.
 I also find that it gives you a leg up if you’ve done trainings with well-known teachers, or trained close to the source in India.

 3. Make a target list of studios you want to teach at.